Alright, it’s gonna get real abstract in here today.

 What happens when we try to apply this to America’s widest consensus-building coalition, the American public?
 Actually, what even is the American public?

 Well, for one, it’s a very wobbly coalition, made up of a mind-boggling number of sub-coalitions.
 We can confidently say there is what we’d call a “right wing” and a “left wing” in this coalition, based on their ability to act in unison, but they are incredibly diverse factions that host all kinds of different groupings.
 It is hard to say whether or not there is a “center.”
 Maybe, maybe, if you squint hard enough, it’s there.
-But it’s signal is weak, at best.
-To the extent that they even exist, the left, right, and vanishing center of American politics are vague coalitions, held together by a tangled hodge podge of philosophical principles, social practices, political interests, religious affiliations, geographic preferences, economic opportunities, and cultural tastes.
+But its signal is weak, at best.
+To the extent that they even exist, the left, right, and vanishing center of American politics are vague coalitions, held together by a tangled hodge podge of philosophical principles, social practices, political interests, religious affiliations, geographic preferences, educational approaches, economic opportunities, and cultural tastes.

 Each one of the categories in the hodge podge are so complex they would need an anthology to do them justice.
 I’m much too lazy for that.
 And besides, I probably left a bunch out.
 These coalitions are BIG.
 And messy.
 But despite being so diffuse, there is one set of domain challenges that keep these coalitions coherent in light of their many problems: political power is dictated by election mechanisms that favor a two-party duopoly, so people are forced to pick a side against their better judgement.
 (Side note: let’s fix that.)

 In addition to the high-level abstract breakdown, we also have to think about the technical details.
 The public can be broken out into many distinct cross-sections, or layers of propagation and exchange: television and cable news, print and online media, social networks like Twitter and Facebook, and street-level interest organizations that are too numerous to count.
 All these groups do consensus-related work, and the technical distinctions matter here.
 Take Facebook and Twitter.
 One is amenable to long-form content, the other to rhetorical snippets and quips (things you might even call aphorisms).
 Facebook has more right-leaning materials, while Twitter is… where all the journalists are.
 There are no elegant symmetries here.
 It’s a mess of a system.
 Each medium has its own rules for interaction – their own policies, their own norms and expectations, their own etiquette.
 And that’s only looking at the knowledge-sharing part of it.
-Implementation is equally complex – just look at our branches of government and how they differ at the state, nation, and municipal levels.
+Implementation is equally complex – just look at our branches of government and how they differ at the state, national, and municipal levels.
 Plus all the non-governmental actors that are in the mix.
 Yeesh.

 This description could go on and on.
 Again, several anthologies would probably be insufficient.
-And I’m just a layman, so… fuck that.
-This is my side gig.
+And I’m just a layman, so… no. This is my side gig.
 But this level of understanding should be sufficient to see the main problem: while the sub-coalitions of “right” and “left” are able to hold together just barely, the result is that the parent coalition, the American public itself, has become incoherent.
 The organs of consensus building that used to identify problems and offer up solutions, albeit imperfect ones, now only serve us with grievance, acrimony, and blame games.
 Partisanship.
 Tribalism.
 These used to be forces of dynamic tension, but now that dynamic has been shattered.
 The chronic symptoms have become inflamed.
 Polarization is bleeding over into radicalization.

 It is clear, to me at least, that these forces need to be defused and neutralized, at least to the extent that we can regain some normal function.
 There will always be a role for grievance and acrimony to play in politics – I have a few “enemies” myself – but we kinda need to tone it down a bit.
 Just overall.
 I know partisans are frustrated that they can’t get their big-ticket ideas through our narrow Overton window, but if they keep trying to jam the opening then nothing can get through at all.
 And we’ve seen the kinds of people that take over when all the gears churn to a halt.
 It is not pretty.